How Do Smart Light Bulbs Work & How Do You Use Them?

 If you’re looking for a quick way to update the lighting in your living room, smart light bulbs come in a few standard sizes and can be screwed directly into your existing lamps and lights.
 This way, you can turn a light on from your phone when you’re away to make it seem like you’re home.

 One of the top ways to use smart light bulbs is controlling lighting from anywhere in the house.
-If lights were left on in other rooms, you can save time by turning all of them off at night from your phone.
+If lights were left on in other rooms, you could save time by turning all of them off at night from your phone.
 Smart light bulbs also come in handy when you’ve finally gotten comfy in bed, only to remember you left a light on downstairs.

 They keep your house secure

 I know what you’re thinking—the convenience and security possibilities of smart lighting sound great, but how much do smart light bulbs cost?
-The cost per bulb is typically around $10-$20, though specialty sizes or color-changing bulbs can cost more.
+The cost per bulb is typically around $10-$30, though specialty sizes or color-changing bulbs can cost more.
 While this may be more than you’re used to spending on a single light bulb, there are two ways that smart light bulbs can save you money in the long run.

 Keep electricity usage down with smart light bulbs

 Being able to remotely control your lights and set up light schedules means you’re less likely to leave on lights you aren’t using.
-While a single light bulb likely isn’t the reason your electric bill is high, you can see energy savings over time from only using the lights you need at any given time.
+While a single light bulb likely isn’t the reason your electric bill is high, you can see energy savings from only using the lights you need at any given time.